Skip to main content

 From Renting to Subscribing

-Renting a pBone?
+Renting a plaxtic instrument?
 That’s not really the issue.
 The cost of the learning path to the parents is still the same.
 Cole’s initial trial period is four months.
 All payments go towards the purchase of the metal instrument and the parents accrue that rental payment from day one.

-Transitioning from a pBone to a brass trombone can be seen more like a subscription service than a rental.
+Transitioning from a pBone or pTrumpet to a brass instrumentcan be seen more like a subscription service than a rental.
 That “subscription” concept could easily include a step-up instrument down the road.
-But the student must enjoy the experience first.
+But the student must enjoy that initial experience first.

 The band world moves slowly.
 Radical ideas are not the norm, yet dropouts are.
 As we continue to focus on “more to start, fewer to quit,” out-of-the-box ideas can yield tremendous results.